Thursday, July 7, 2016

 • On Good Morning America in 1991, when asked about abortion he replied, “There is a Christian position, I think, but I’m not prepared to say what it is.”
 Ahh, leadership!

 • The IRS launched an investigation of Billy Graham’s $100,000,000 organization after they ran ads in 2012 urging voters to “consider candidates who make decisions based on biblical principles and support of the nation of Israel.”
 A couple years later, the organization changed its IRS status from "non-profit" to "church".
-A seemingly small change, but it allows them to hide all their financial shenanigans from the public record.
+A seemingly small change, but non-profits are subject to IRS investigation; churches are not.

-While Protestantism may not have velvet-robed pimps riding around in pope-mobiles, it has nevertheless produced and is still producing its share of anything-for-a-buck prostitutes.
-Who can forget the Jim and Tammy Faye Bakker air-conditioned dog house?
-And there is no shortage of other examples:
+While Protestantism may not have velvet-robed pimps riding around in pope-mobiles, it has nevertheless produced and is still producing its share of anything-for-a-buck prostitutes:

 • Pat Robertson’s net worth is estimated to be somewhere between two hundred million and a billion dollars.
 His involvement in politics – including running for President – is well-known.
 Less well known is his support of Zaire dictator Mobutu and Liberian dictator Charles Taylor, both guilty of war crimes and gross human rights violations.
 In 2007 he pronounced that God had told him that millions of Americans would die in a terrorist attack before the year was out.
 Apparently God was wrong, but Robertson still has millions of worshipers.